stanley-gu/standardsCh/chapter.md

 ### JWS Online

-JWS Online (<http://jjj.biochem.sun.ac.za/>) is a repository of kinetic models, describing biological systems, which can be interactively run and interrogated over the Internet.
-At the time of this writing, JWS Online contains 131 models, downloadable to SBML, while also providing a web browser interface to a simulation server [@olivier2004web].
+JWS Online (<http://jjj.biochem.sun.ac.za/>) [@olivier2004web] is a repository of kinetic models, describing biological systems, which can be interactively run and interrogated over the Internet.
+As of December 2012, JWS Online contains 131 models, downloadable to SBML, while also providing a web browser interface to a simulation server.

 ## Future Considerations